Tollymore Forest Park

 This is a mass of stones carefully put together to form a room about 12 feet by eight feet, with an opening to the river path at each end.

 There are two larger openings which look down on the river below.
-At one time there was a stone seat placed at the back of the room, and a bust, and an inscription on the back wall.
+At one time in the room there was a stone seat, a bust, and an inscription on the back wall.
 They were put there by James Hamilton, second Earl of Clanbrassil, as a memorial to his friend, the Marquis of Monthermer, who died in 1770.
 The bust and stone seat have since disappeared.
 The inscription, in Greek, reads: "Clanbrassil, to his very dear friend Monthermer 1770".

 Clanbrassil Barn was constructed about 1757 at the same time as the old parts of the mansion house.
 The building was used as stables and stores until the end of 1971.